COVID-19 Statement of Compliance

 Single-use of shared areas such as workplace kitchen.
 No sharing of food.
 To remain on-site throughout the working day and limit movement to food premises at lunch.
 Daily cleaning of common areas.

 First aid kits have been supplemented with additional PPE to prevent cross-infection if close contact is required during an emergency event.

 No visitors within our operating premises.
 Equipment to be dropped off or collected will be arranged by phone and left in a safe isolated place before being received by the next person.

-Alcohol wipes will be provided to sanitise any packing materials and immediate hand washing and cleaning of equipment immediately after receipt.
+Alcohol wipes will be provided where requested, to sanitise any packing materials and immediate hand washing and cleaning of equipment immediately after receipt.

 4.2) Providing and explaining available guidance

 Visitors, delivery drivers and contractors will be given instructions by email and phone before visiting.